TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

                        in the MD/Tools/Securities menu.
 This will then treat this security in ALL investment accounts as INACTIVE.

+** NOTE: When rows can be hidden, they may not display on the Summary screen widget.
+Click on the widget to config:
+         - In the row selector:
+           ... rows coloured red are currently filtered out / hidden by a groupid filter or AutoHide option ... row numbers are suffixed with codes:
+               <always hide>    Always hide row option is set (red = NOT active and hidden)
+               <auto hide>      An auto hide row rule is active. (red = ACTIVE, but hidden)
+               <groupid: xxx>   A groupid value has been set on this row
+               <FILTERED OUT>   This row is currently NOT showing on the Summary Screen widget due to the active filter.
+                                NOTE: Filtered rows (red) are NOT active and hidden.

+>> CALCULATION ORDER: The calculations are performed is this sequence:
+    - Skip any 'always hide' rows - these are never calculated / used anywhere
+    - Skip any rows filtered out by GroupID
+    - Calculate raw balances for selected rows/accounts, including recursive sub accounts for autosum rows
+    - Convert calculated balances to target currency
+    - Iterate over each row/calculation, apply any average/by calculations
+    - Iterate over each row/calculation, apply any Use Other Row (UOR) calculations
+    - Iterate over each row/calculation, apply any final calculation adjustment amounts specified

 USING CATEGORIES:

 - Income / Expense Categories: